-The decision on whether to continue enrollment will be made by the Assistant/Associate Dean of Student Affairs in consultation with the committee, the Dean of the College, and the Chicago State University Office of the General Counsel.
+The decision on whether to continue enrollment will be made by the Assistant/Associate Dean of Student Affairs in consultation with the committee, the Dean of the College, and the Chicago State University General Counsel.

 Appeals of dismissal will be made directly to the Dean of the College of Pharmacy.